tonyx/Sharpino/Sharpino.Lib.Core/README.md

 ## Useful info:
 Examples 4 and 5 are using the SAFE stack.
 To run the tests use the common SAFE way (``dotnet run`` and ``dotnet run -- RunTests`` from their root dir )

+## help wanted:
+- Rewrite from scratch the Kafka integration making it work as is supposed to (i.e. Kafka "viewers" can be passed to application instances as in the examples)

 ## News:

 New sample: started an example of Restaurant/Pub management.
 (Sample 6)
+- Version 1.5.9: fix in runNAggregateCommands of command handler when call tryPublishAggregateEvents
+- Version 1.5.8: fix in adding events with stateId when adding more events (only the first stateId matters in adding many events, so the rest are new generated on the fly)
 - Version 1.5.7:
 - Added _runInitAndCommand_ that creates a new aggregate and a command context in a single transaction.
 - Changed the signature of runAggregate and runNAggregate (simplified the viewer passed as parameter avoiding a labmda)